Proto:The Legend of Zelda: Ocarina of Time Master Quest

 Room 116: ベっしつ (たからばこワープ) - (Treasure Chest Warp)

 An empty enclosed room.
 This seems strange, and there must have been more to this room at some point.
 The most probable theory is that it used to be some kind of boss chamber, since it would fit that role nicely.
-It also looks somehow similar to the Majora's Mask boss chamber in the sequel, which may have been inspired from this.
+Its shape is similar to Ganondorf's boss room, and placing Ganondorf in the room works well gameplay-wise, but has graphical glitches.

 In any case, this room uses quite cool textures which are used nowhere else in the game.